 Are service trips safe for teens?

-Can I earn community service hours for volunteering?
+Can teens earn community service hours on these trips?

-Who can participate in volunteer abroad programs, and how long do service trips last?
+Who can participate in these volunteer abroad programs?

 How to Apply for a 2025 Service Trip